 The Company remunerates the staff in the form of cash where the components comprised of fixed salary and variable performance bonus.
 The variable performance bonus is not guaranteed and is subject to the performance of the Company, the department and the individual employee.

-The Company continues to review its Remuneration Policy on an ongoing basis taking into consideration current market practices as well as the guidelines issued by the regulators.
-There is no change to the Remuneration Policy for the financial year ended 31 December 2018.
+The Company continues to review its Remuneration Policy on an ongoing basis taking into consideration current market practices as well as the guidelines issued by the regulators and have introduced an additional remuneration component as follows: